150+ Conversation Starters So You Can Confidently Talk to Anyone, in Any Language

 - “What do you think is the most important thing to succeed in this company?”

-You may be a student and find yourself surrounded by English speaking students, or perhaps there is an English speaking student at your school.
-Why not get to know them better?
+You may be a student and find yourself studying abroad.
+Why not get to know the other students better?
 Here are some questions you can use:

 - “How long have you been a student here?”